Philadelphia, Pennsylvania

 Independence Hall

-Philadelphia City Hall is the largest municipal building in the United States, with over 14.5 acres of floor space.
-Topped with an iconic statue of William Penn, the 548-foot tower is the tallest masonry structure in the world without a steel frame.
+City Hall is topped with an iconic statue of William Penn.
+The 548-foot tower is the tallest masonry structure in the world without a steel frame

-Liberty Place One and Two.
 City Hall was the tallest building in Philadelphia until 1986 when the construction of One Liberty Place surpassed it, ending the informal gentlemen's agreement that had limited the height of buildings in the city to no higher than the William Penn's statue

 Love Park